antonyharfield/grader/README.md

 * Open your terminal at the repo root, and `cd docker`
 * Build the base docker image `docker build -t apptitude/vapor vapor`
 * Build the application `./build`
-* Change `Config/fluent.json` to use `"driver": "mysql"`
 * Start redis & database `docker-compose up -d redis database`
 * Check they're up `docker-compose ps`
 * Check the logs if you have problems `docker-compose logs -ft <container_id>`
 * After database is up, start web `docker-compose up -d web`
 * After web is up, start worker `docker-compose up -d worker`
 * Open your browser at `http://localhost` or your docker VM IP address
-* By default you will be using mysql and the db will be empty, so next you should seed the db `docker-compose run worker run seed`
+* By default you will be using mysql and the db will be empty, so next you should seed the db `docker-compose run worker run seed --env=docker`

 ### Workflow